mmastrac/rust-ctor/README.md

 ie: the `ctor` and `dtor` will run at executable or library startup/shutdown respectively.

+`musl` is supported, but as `proc_macro` does not work on that target ([due to the lack of dynamic linking](https://github.com/rust-lang/rust/issues/40174)), you'll need to use `cross` or another cross-compilation solution.

 ## Warnings

 Rust's philosophy is that nothing happens before or after main and